surtarso/ASAPCabinetFE/README.md

 - **Create** custom table overrides for media or metadata.
 - Automatically apply or update table **patches** from [vpx-standalone-scripts](https://github.com/jsm174/vpx-standalone-scripts).
 - Download **media** from the [Vpin Media Database](https://github.com/superhac/vpinmediadb).
+- Update check and notifications to keep you up to date.

 >[!NOTE]
 >Check the [User's Manual](UsersManual.md) for more details.